betterscientificsoftware/bssw.io/Events/Webinar.NWChemX.md

 **Description:**  The NCSA Blue Waters Webinar track on Scientific Software Ecosystems webinar presents: *SDE: A General Computational Chemistry Software Framework*.
 The session will take place on **Wednesday, March 27, 2019, 10 - 11 am CST**.
 Ryan Richard, Ames Laboratory, will speak about the NWChemEx computational chemistry software framework, including motivation to address the needs of extreme-scale computing, infrastructure, and applications.

-Advance [registration](https://bluewaters.ncsa.illinois.edu/webinars/registration) is required through the event website.
-For this event, be sure to register for the webinar series on *Scientific Software Ecosystems*.
+Advance [registration](https://bluewaters.ncsa.illinois.edu/webinars/registration) is recommended through the Blue Waters Webinar website so that you receive a reminder of the event, access to the Slack channel to post questions to the presenter, and news of additional events that are offered.
+To attend this webinar, be sure to register for the webinar series on *Scientific Software Ecosystems*.

 #### Contributed by [Scott Lathrop](https://github.com/scottlathrop "Scott Lathrop GitHub Profile") and [Maxim Belkin](https://github.com/maxim-belkin "Maxim Belkin GitHub Profile")